vini01298/CybriaGames/README.md

 # CybriaGames
 ## Founder: X-88/mybooty165 | Owner: Scott Ferren/sc0ttferren
-CybriaGames: Your go-to site for unblocked fun because, well, who doesn't need a good time to have fun gaming?
+Your go-to site for unblocked fun because, well, who doesn't need a good time to have fun gaming?

 > Note: If you see any bugs, feel free to report it either in the <a href="https://github.com/Imperium-Inc/CybriaGames/issues">Issues</a>, the <a href="https://bit.ly/Imperium-Inc">Imperium Inc Discord</a>, or just <a href="mailto:timmytamle569@gmail.com">email me!</a>